 What molecular imaging technologies are used for colorectal cancer?

-Positron emission tomography (PET) scanning and PET combined with computed tomography (PET-CT) is used for colorectal cancer.
+Positron emission tomography (PET) scanning and PET combined with computed tomography (PET-CT) are used for colorectal cancer.

 What is PET?